 - You have limited options to boost the signal (more on this in the section on hotspots below)

-Tethering is quick and easy, and doesn’t require any special gadgets.
+That said, tethering is quick and easy, and doesn’t require any special gadgets.
 For most types of smartphones, simply connect your phone to your computer.
-This can be done by plugging your phone into your computer or by turning on your personal hotspot setting on your smartphone, and connecting to it like you would a WiFi connection.
+This can be done by plugging your phone into your computer or by turning on your personal hotspot setting on your smartphone, and connecting to it with your device like you would a WiFi connection.
 By using the personal hotspot setting, you can connect multiple devices to one phone then voila!
 You’re online.
+I typically tether to my phone using my laptop and Kindle.

 Mobile hotspots are a good alternative to using your cell phone because they operate on a separate data plan that’s dedicated to providing internet to your devices.
 (See our note about “unlimited” data plans below.)
 They’re also nice because you can just plug them in, turn them on, and get your own private wireless internet network inside your RV.
 No need to mess with cell phone settings or USB cords.

 Another perk is that many hotspots have a port for an external antenna, which you can use to boost your signal.
-They can also broadcast over additional channels that cell phones can’t, meaning that you can sometimes achieve faster speeds.
+They can also additional networks that cell phones can’t, meaning that you can sometimes achieve faster internet speeds.

 If RV internet access is extremely important to you, and if you’ll need a lot of data every month, consider a service like Nomad Internet, which combines coverage from different carriers into a single plan that’s all billed to you in one place.